Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 The Academic Status and Progress Committee may decide that a student should not return to Roosevelt for the term for which the petition was received but feel that the student has the potential for future success.
 The student is encouraged to petition for a future term after conditions set by the committee are fulfilled.

 If the Academic Status and Progress Committee decides that a student should not be reinstated for any future term, the student's status is changed from academic suspension to academic dismissal.
 In such cases, students will be notified in writing of their permanent academic dismissal by the Committee Chair.
-Students who are academically dismissed can have the Committee's decision reviewed by notifying the Committee Chair, who will forward the appeal to the Vice Provost for Faculty and Academic Administration, whose decision is final.
+Students who are academically dismissed can have the Committee's decision reviewed by notifying the Committee Chair, who will forward the appeal to the Interim Provost and Vice President for Academic Affairs, whose decision is final.

 To remain in good academic standing, master's degree students must maintain a 3.0 Roosevelt grade point average and can earn no more than two grades below B- in the current degree program.

 Calculation of the GPA: All graduate credit earned, except transfer credit and excluded courses, is considered in decisions on probation, suspension and dismissal.
 View numerical equivalents for letter grades.